-A Powerbank is a portable battery backup device that is designed to supply electrical power to charge small electrical devices.
-These include smartphones, wireless Bluetooth speakers, LED lights etc. There are Powerbanks that are even capable of charging laptops these days.
+Powerbanks are portable battery backup devices that are designed to supply electrical power to charge small electrical devices.
+These include smartphones, wireless Bluetooth speakers, LED lights, etc. There are Powerbanks that are even capable of charging laptops these days.

 How do powerbanks work?